MolEvolEpid/hypermut3/README.md

 ```
 -h, --help            show this help message and exit
+--summaryfile SUMMARYFILE, -s SUMMARYFILE
+                      File path to csv including a summary of mutation counts and potential sites
+                      for primary and control contexts (default: summary.csv)
 --positionsfile POSITIONSFILE, -p POSITIONSFILE
-                      Optional file path to output potential mutation sites and
+                      File path to csv including potential mutation sites and whether there was
-                      whether there was the correct mutation at those sites
+                      the correct mutation at those sites (default: positions.csv)
---summaryfile SUMMARYFILE, -s SUMMARYFILE
-                      Optional file path to output a summary of mutation counts and
-                      potential sites for primary and control contexts
+--argsfile ARGSFILE, -a ARGSFILE
+                      File path to csv including input arguments (default: args.csv)
 --enforce {A,D,B}, -e {A,D,B}
                       What sequence to enforce the context on:
                       ancestor/reference (A), descendant/query (D, default), or both (B)